kodonnell/xtlw-climber8-klipper/README.md

 ### Pressure advance

-Print `./prints/pressure-advance/*` and pick the best, then set it in `./config/macros/start_stop.cfg`
+Print `./prints/pressure-advance/*` and pick the best line, then set it in `./config/macros/start_stop.cfg`.
+Note that this gcode disables pressure advance and input shaping (and then restarts at the end to reset things).

 ### Extrusion multiplier